Vanished: The Search

 Vanessa had already been missing for almost two months.

 During that time, military investigators are chasing down other leads and continuing to interview people on base.
+And those interviews reveal what could be a break in the case.

 Two witnesses who say they saw specialist Aaron Robinson pulling a big black plastic storage box through the parking lot.
+It's a tough box, almost like a big hard-sided suitcase.

-These witnesses say they saw Robinson with that tough box the day Vanessa went missing and it looked really heavy.
+These witnesses say they saw Robinson with that tough box the day Vanessa went missing, and it looked really heavy.
+Major General Donna Martin.

 They saw him take that tough box out of the basement of the building and put it inside of his car.

-For a soldier to be moving equipment, whether it's their personal equipment inside inside of these huge tough box.
+Now, moving a heavy box on a military base, that's not that unusual.
+For a soldier to be moving equipment, whether it's their personal equipment inside of these huge tough boxes.

+We use them for deployments.
 We use them for various reasons.

-But then investigators find something else.
+But then, investigators find

+else.
 We have some breaking news.

 Fort Hood Criminal Investigation Division have found skeletal remains in a field in Colleen.